FCC Clare Hollingworth Fellowship – Applications Open

 Fellows Requirements and Expectations

-- Fellow to produce and contribute a piece in their field for the FCC (e.g. long-form article for the FCC magazine; photographic exhibition for the Bar, video piece for the website) and
+- Fellow to produce and contribute a piece in their field for the FCC (e.g. long-form article for the FCC magazine, The Correspondent (see examples here and here); photographic exhibition for the Bar, video piece for the website) and

-- Fellow will also be a committee member for the annual FCC Journalism Conference.
-Recent FCC Journalism Conference keynote speakers include Maria Ressa, Co-founder and CEO of Rappler; Jean H. Lee, Director, Hyundai Motor-Korea Foundation Center for Korean History and Public Policy at the Woodrow Wilson International Centre for Scholars and Pulitzer-nominated veteran foreign correspondent and expert on North Korea; Nicole Tung, a Turkey-based photographer and winner of the James Foley Award for conflict reporting.
+- Fellow will help to present FCC virtual speaker events and assist in the organization of virtual and in person events for journalists.
+Past FCC Journalism Conference keynote speakers include Maria Ressa, Co-founder and CEO of Rappler; Jean H. Lee, Director, Hyundai Motor-Korea Foundation Center for Korean History and Public Policy at the Woodrow Wilson International Centre for Scholars and Pulitzer-nominated veteran foreign correspondent and expert on North Korea; Nicole Tung, a Turkey-based photographer and winner of the James Foley Award for conflict reporting.

 - Fellow will actively contribute to the intellectual and professional life of the FCC.